Volpe Parcel Redevelopment (RH)

-Our design for the Maison de l’Architecture (MA) project, a mixed-use development that consists of student housing, offices, galleries, and an architecture institute is located on the Malabata Hills of Tangier, a coastal city in northwestern Morocco.
+Our design for the Maison de l’Architecture (MA) project, a mixed-use development consisting of student housing, offices, galleries, and an architecture institute, is located on the Malabata Hills of Tangier, a coastal city in northwestern Morocco.
 The vision was developed based on a dual ambition: preserving local building traditions while developing a contemporary language suited to Morocco’s context.
 The project aims to create points of contact between these two temporalities.
-As such, our proposal for the MA is inspired by the traditional architectural culture and landscape of the Mediterranean city of Tangiers.
+As such, our proposal for the MA is inspired by the traditional architecture and landscape culture of the Mediterranean city of Tangiers.

 Integrate the built environment into its context by marrying the buildings to the existing landscape rather than altering the steep topography.

 Update the urban morphology of the medina, composed of a dense matrix of courtyard buildings in various sizes separated by narrow streets.
 The massing characteristic of the medina of Tangier, and that of vernacular Mediterranean villages, is composed of rectangular, almost abstracted volumes which are entangled, have introverted facades of minimal openings, and are in monochromatic tones.

 Redefine the courtyard typology, which is the base model of the medina urban fabric.
 This typology works with the local climate in its ability to passively ventilate and cool interior living spaces.
 It is also adaptable to a diverse array of programs including residential buildings, institutional buildings, etc.

 We want to draw parallels between the design principles of the building for the MA and the other building typologies of the project.
 The basis of the courtyard building, therefore, also finds its application in the entire program.
 To link all the buildings on the site, we used the following strategies: